JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 were genuinely just burnt.
 For example, news sites feel mostly pointless to me at this point.

-* Mainstream news is invariably a PR copy'n'paste fest, which is *really* noticeable when you come back from a break and catch up on various feeds in one huge chunk.
+* Popular news sources are invariably a PR copy'n'paste fest, which is *really* noticeable when you come back from a break and catch up on various feeds in one huge chunk.
 * Sites with a slightly more tech bias like HackerNews and its ilk are just